 Does religion (especially evangelicalism and Catholicism) keep minorities out of science?
 Do different racial minority groups within Christian traditions differ in their support for science?
 This research explores these and other related questions through a series of focus groups, participant observations, and in-depth interviews at three congregations in Houston.

-RISE received funding from Rice University.
+RISE received funding from the Rice University Faculty Initiatives Fund.

 RUS received generous funding from the John Templeton Foundation.